Sharing your sustainable business story

 In this article

-1. Be transparent
+1. Be transparent and raise awareness

 Transparency literally translates to being easily seen through.
 In business communication, this means that you are not keeping any secrets from your employees, customers and partners.
 Present your sustainability policy, strategy and targets the way they are.
 Make it clear why and what you are doing, what you are planning to do in the future and how.